Field Manual · DAM

 2. Monitor System Performance Regularly

 A healthy DAM should run smoothly under load and remain accessible at all times.
 Establish a routine for performance monitoring, including: System Uptime: Target 99.9% or higher availability.
 Search Speed: Ensure search results load within a few seconds.
 Upload/Download Rates: Track latency or errors in file transfers.
 API Health: Check integrations for data sync errors or timeouts.
-Storage Utilisation: Monitor growth trends to forecast capacity needs.
+Storage Utilization: Monitor growth trends to forecast capacity needs.
 Document trends over time and address issues before they affect users.
 Many enterprise DAMs offer dashboards or logs to simplify monitoring.

 3. Audit Metadata Consistency and Quality